annalr99/GameOfLife/README.md

 # GameOfLife

-to run the game of life we have to run a server we specifically run live server from visual studio code
+wen run our game in a local host

 the languages used are HTML, CSS AND Javascript